Uley graphite project: Project overview and history

 The Uley Graphite Project is acknowledged as one of the largest coarse flake graphite deposits in the world.
 The deposit contains near-surface, disseminated, high-grade flake graphite.
-The project is held on free hold land, and comprises two Mining Licences and two associated Retention Licences, plus a large Exploration Licence south of the existing Uley graphite facilities.
+The project is held on freehold land, and comprises two Mining Licences and two associated Retention Licences, plus a large Exploration Licence south of the existing Uley graphite facilities.

 Location

-The Uley project is located in a region comprised predominantly of freehold and perpetual leasehold land used in the main for cereal cropping and livestock grazing.
+The Uley project is located in a region composed predominantly of freehold and perpetual leasehold land used in the main for cereal cropping and livestock grazing.
 An established network of haul roads and sealed highways connect the project to available port facilities, and national road and rail networks.
 A two lane highway connects Port Lincoln to other regional towns on the Eyre Peninsula and Adelaide, the South Australian capital.

 Port Lincoln is the major regional centre in the Lower Eyre Peninsula and has a population of about 14,000, and has extensive public facilities, an airport serviced by regular flights to Adelaide, and a modern deep-water port, capable of handling up to Panamax-size ships.